jhnns/popular-javascript-projects/README.md

 # Popular JavaScript projects

-**Scripts that I have used to retrieve and process data about JavaScript projects from GitHub, npm, StackOverflow etc.** Run these scripts if you want up-to-date data.
+**Scripts that I have used to retrieve and process data about JavaScript projects from Github, npm, StackOverflow etc.** Run these scripts if you want up-to-date data.
 Otherwise, check out my [gists](#gists) for precompiled data.

 ## Scripts

 All scripts can be executed with node > 6 by running `node scripts/<script-name> ...`.
 All data is written to `process.stdout`.
 Some meta information, such as the remaining rate limit, is written to `process.stderr`.

 You can pipe that data into a dedicated file by running for example `node scripts/githubStarsHistory.js jhnns/popular-javascript-projects > data/my-file.json`.

+**Heads up!** Github limits the pagination offset for performance reasons.
+This means that it might be impossible to retrieve all the desired data.
+For instance, `githubStarsHistory` will only return the first 40.000 stars.

+Github support answer:

+> That's indeed intentional.
+Some lists of resources have a limit on the pagination for performance reasons -- fetching pages with a large offset is expensive to compute which introduces performance and reliability concerns. [...]
+There's no workaround for this since we intentionally limit this behavior.

 ### githubMostPopular